loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 - What’s one thing we could change about work for you that would improve your personal life?

-- What would you be doing right now if we weren’t having this meeting?
-How do you feel about being taken away from that task?
+- What haven’t you tried yet?

 ## Team and company

-- What’s the No. 1 problem with our organization?
-Why?
+- What do you do when you get stuck on something?
+What is your process of getting unstuck?
+Who is the team member you turn to for help?

-- Are there any meetings or discussions you feel you should be a part of that you’re not?
-Are you included in any you don’t want to be a part of?
+- What are we doing that you think we should stop doing, and why?

-- What’s an inexpensive thing we could do to improve our office environment for the team?
+- What concerns do you have about the change that haven't been addressed?

 ## Work-life

-- What does your ideal weekday look like?
+- What are the biggest time wasters for you each week?

-- What were your biggest time wasters or roadblocks last week or the week before?
+- Is there anything you’d like to be doing on your own time to relieve stress that you’re not getting to?
+How can I help you achieve those personal goals?

 - When is your next vacation?